 Scores of Paul R. Williams’ clients were bona-fide, movie stars.
 Luise Rainer (1929), Antonio Moreno (1929), Hobart Henley (1933), Lon Chaney (1930), Virginia Bruce (1931) and Arthur Lake (1941) were wildly popular actors when Williams designed their homes.
 Their houses and gardens appeared in glossy magazines—Architectural Digest, House Beautiful and Pictorial California.
 Now largely forgotten, these film stars were an important segment of Williams’ client base that also included producers, film directors and other members of the movie industry.
-His client list was a Who’s Who of powerful industry players including Everett Crosby, Jay and Bill Paley, Bryan Foy, Otto Preminger and makeup inventor Max Factor.
+His client list was a Who’s Who of powerful industry players including Everett Crosby, Jay and Bill Paley, Bryan Foy, Ingo Preminger and makeup inventor Max Factor.
 (Even the President of the government’s censorship board, Will Hays, lived in a Williams’ home.)
 Film stars came and went, but without the moneymen there would have been no film industry in Hollywood.

 Alexander Pantages controlled the largest Vaudeville circuit in America.
 His entertainers played in hundreds of venues owned by his company.
 Building an impressive chain of theaters and playhouses, this entrepreneur converted them to movie theaters when the popularity of live-theater waned.
 Alexander retired early because of a scandal and turned his empire over to his son Rodney Alexander Pantages.
 Rodney lived in a Paul R. Williams’ designed home.